Code of Ethics

 Working with the Digital Ethics Forum we have developed the Digital Ethics Companion (PDF) to support the five core duties set out in the Code of Ethics, and outlines the key issues that members should take into account when undertaking their work in a digital context.

-We have also produced an Accompanying Guide to Digital Ethics (PDF), which highlights the how the Digital Ethics Companion applies in practical scenarios.
+We have also produced an Accompanying Guide to Digital Ethics (PDF), which highlights how the Digital Ethics Companion applies in practical scenarios.

 Your practical guide